Creating & Customizing Contribution Forms

 Read this support article for more details on navigating the form editor!

 Once you’ve opened the form editor, you can begin to explore the options for customizing your form.
-The following tabs are meant to help you customize your contribution form; the tabs that are not listed (A/B Testing, Tracking, and Custom Field) are more advanced features and are meant to track and analyze your form.
+The following tabs are meant to help you customize your contribution form; the tabs that are not listed ("A/B Testing" and "Tracking") are more advanced features and are meant to track and analyze your form.
 If you want to learn more about each feature, click the link to read a more in-depth support site article.

 After you’ve customized and started using your default contribution form, you can create additional forms.
-To create a new contribution form, click the “Create form” button at the top of the Dashboard menu.
+To create a new contribution form, click the “Create form” button at the top of the Dashboard toolbar.